chrishobcroft/docs/docs/source/node.rst

 The testnet contains faucets for providing you with test ETH and test Livepeer Token (LPT), which you will need to take other actions in Livepeer.

 * Get some test eth from the eth faucet from http://eth-testnet.livepeer.org/.

+  * Note: some members have experienced problems getting test eth from the eth faucet.
+If you are experiencing this, please contact us at https://gitter.im/livepeer/Lobby and we will send you some test eth.

-Make sure to use the Eth account address printed out above in ``livepeer_cli``.
+  * Make sure to use the Eth account address printed out above in ``livepeer_cli``.
 Remember to add 0x as a prefix to address, if not present.

   * You can check that the request is successful by going to ``livepeer_cli`` and selecting Get node status.
 You should see a positive Eth balance.